FAQs

 -

-Step 1: Students first enroll at a partner college and complete a certificate program, with classes taught by Hollywood CPR instructors.
-This college-issued certificate is the first step toward completing our union-track training.
+Step 1: Students first enroll at a partner college and complete a certificate program, with classes designed by Hollywood CPR.
+This college-issued certificate is the first step toward completing our program.
 Once students are officially enrolled at a partnering college, they must also complete Hollywood CPR’s registration forms.
-This step is required to:

 As part of the traineeship, top students may be selected to interview with major productions for real-world, union-track job opportunities.